 If you’re not so much a lavish eater, stop by for lunch.
 The burgers might be gourmet, but they’re still burgers!

 And now, sadly, we’ve come to the end of West Side.
-However, philosophers might argue that it really isn’t an end.
-Where there’s an end, there’s always a new beginning.
+However, where there’s an end, there’s always a new beginning.
 Stay tuned for the rest of the intricately connected parts and pieces that make up our Marion.

 What’s your favorite West Side hangout?